RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/upgrading.md

-- For databases that have replication enabled (for additional details, refer to [Database replication]({{< relref "/rs/concepts/high-availability/replication.md" >}}) a failover occurs prior to restarting the database to ensure that there is no downtime.
+- For databases that have replication enabled (for additional details, refer to [Database replication]({{< relref "/rs/concepts/high-availability/replication.md" >}}) a failover occurs prior to restarting the database to make sure that there is no downtime.
 - For databases that do not have replication enabled and persistence enabled, some downtime occurs while the database is restarting.
 The